evelyntys/project-1-tourist-attractions/readme.md

 * Consider having a random generator to cater for users who are really unsure of which attractions to start.
 We could have the user select a category and return a random attraction from there.

+* Currently, images may have trouble loading and may take quite some time to load on mobile devices.
+We can consider inserting a new url path for the images for optimum loading.

 ## Credits
 ### Data
 * KML data of attractions & weather API from [data.gov.sg](data.gov.sg);